SHAHMACP/Statistics-for-Data-Science/Cluster Analysis/Cluster Analysis_Introduction.md

 It is one of the primary methods in **unsupervised learning**, where the goal is to discover patterns or structures within unlabeled data.
 <img width="312" height="162" alt="image" src="https://github.com/user-attachments/assets/83a17911-b932-480c-8e0d-f87b214fd380" />

+Clustering is a fundamental step in data mining, pattern recognition, and machine learning.
+It helps identify hidden relationships in data by dividing it into meaningful subgroups (clusters) based on similarity.

+* Each cluster represents a group of data points sharing common characteristics.
+* Clustering can be used for exploratory data analysis, summarization, anomaly detection, and more.

+Example: Grouping customers by purchasing behavior, documents by topic, or genes by expression patterns.

 ## Dunn Index

 Dunn index is the ratio of the minimum of inter-cluster distances and maximum of intracluster distances.